oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 3. The line ```Scenario: Success login``` starts the scenario and provides a description of the scenario.
 4. The next 6 lines are the scenario steps.
 Every step is matched to a regular expression that is defined in the Context.
 5. The line ```Scenario Outline: Fail login``` starts the next scenario.
-  In the scenario outline, the placeholders are used instead of the actual values, and the values for scenario execution are provided as a set of examples below he outline.
-Scenario Outlines helps you run these steps several time, iterating through the values provided in the ```Examples:``` section and thus testing the same flow with different input.
+  In the scenario outline, the placeholders are used instead of the actual values, and the values for scenario execution are provided as a set of examples below the outline.
+Scenario Outlines helps you run these steps several times, iterating through the values provided in the ```Examples:``` section and thus testing the same flow with different input.
   The Scenario Outline is a template which is never run on its own.
   Instead, a Scenario that follows an outline runs once for each row in the Examples section beneath it (except for the first header row that is skipped).
   Think of a placeholder as of a variable.